hbctraining/Training-modules/IntroR_ggplot2/lessons/04_data-wrangling.md

 > [1] 52 73 81
 > ```
 >
-> More details regarding using logical expression to subset data can be found [here](https://github.com/hbctraining/Intro-to-R/blob/master/lessons/04_introR-data-wrangling.md#selecting-using-indices-with-logical-operators)
+> More details about using logical expressions to subset data can be found [here](https://github.com/hbctraining/Intro-to-R/blob/master/lessons/04_introR-data-wrangling.md#selecting-using-indices-with-logical-operators)

 ### Dataframes